 In scientific research, the activities of the Faculty are focused on a wide range of topics.
 Key topics include power electronics, drives, materials research, mathematical-physical modeling, energy, industrial systems, electronics, testing, or diagnostics, and testing.

-The faculty's leading research is concentrated in the Regional Innovation Centre for Electrical engineering (RICE).
+The Faculty's leading research is concentrated in the Research and Innovation Centre for Electrical Engineering (RICE).
 In the field of research, RICE builds on the traditional areas of FEE.
 The long-term intention is to cover the complete research chain "basic research → applied research → functional/technological model/prototype → new / substantially innovated .product/technology."
 This approach has a significant impact in terms of the transfer and commercialization of the results achieved, as RICE has long managed to move from key knowledge transfer to the transfer of complex and experimentally proven technologies, the industrialization of which is significantly easier and faster.